-Naomi Lewin is the weekday afternoon host on WQXR, and the host of WQXR’s bi-weekly podcast Conducting Business.
+Naomi Lewin is the weekday afternoon host on WQXR, and the host of WQXR’s weekly opera program Operavore, and weekly podcast Conducting Business.
 Before arriving at WQXR, Lewin was the midday host at WGUC, Cincinnati’s classical public radio station.
 In Cincinnati, she began writing and hosting the award-winning, weekly program Classics for Kids, which now airs on radio stations across the country.
 Lewin has produced feature stories and full-length music programs for national broadcast, as well as intermission features for Metropolitan Opera broadcasts.
 She has also served as an essayist for NPR’s Weekend Edition Sunday.

 Given her previous lifetime as a singer and actress, Lewin continues to appear onstage.
 As a narrator, she has performed Peter and the Wolf, Carnival of the Animals, King David, William Walton's Façade, Eric McIntyre’s A Visit from the White Rabbit and Four Seasons of Italian Futurist Cuisine by Aaron Jay Kernis.
 She has given talks on operas from Aida to Zauberflöte, and has also written and performed her own opera introduction for children.

 Becoming an expert takes more than practice, according to a new scientific paper.
 In fact, success mostly reflects other factors, like innate talent, age or competition experience.

 It’s not unusual for an opera singer to start out by dabbling in rock music or show tunes.
 But for the young soprano Cecilia Violetta López, the entrée to singing was Mexican mariachi music.

 Outdoor summer concerts present many hazards: relentless mosquitoes, noisy airplanes, chatty audiences, and stages baked by the afternoon sun.
 In this podcast, hear stories from the trenches.